Pope seeks peace in Venezuela crisis but doesn’t pick sides

 Francis used his visit to the home to issue a string of appeals, beyond Venezuela.
 He appealed for peace in Colombia following a car bombing at a police academy that killed 21 people earlier this month.
 He denounced the bombing of a cathedral in the Philippines earlier Sunday.
 And he added his voice to the chorus of solidarity on Holocaust Remembrance day.

+Catholic officials had long anticipated a low turnout because the January date did not coincide with North American and European school calendars, and indeed the estimated 600,000 at the previous night's vigil was sharply down from previous years.

+Still, Chesnut said, "between the low attendance by the youth and the statistics showing that the loss of the faithful in Latin America has continued during (Francis') pontificate, the lasting impact of his visit is not clear."

-After meeting with World Youth Day volunteers, Francis was heading back to Rome to prepare for another big trip next weekend to Abu Dhabi, the first by a pope to the Arabian Peninsula.
+Francis' plane departed in the evening for Rome, where he will prepare for another trip next weekend to Abu Dhabi, the first by a pope to the Arabian Peninsula.

 Comments